 This came from The Motley Fool and the whole article is worth reading

 First, we all need to take to heart what Mr Buffet has said here.
 The world needs integrity and generosity.
-Workers need kindness and understanding.
+Workers need kindness and understanding from us and leaders we empower.

 China Integrity in Employees

-So what means do you use to sort out those with lack of Integrity?
-The vast majority of companies just use gut feel much to my surprise even though clearly integrity is critical.
+So what means do you use to sort out those with lack of integrity?
+The vast majority of companies just use gut feel even though clearly integrity is critical.

 My first job as a factory GM in 1997 I found I had a pretty good eye for integrity.
 That made me a big success in that first GM slot I had.
 Time showed me that gut was not as reliable over the long haul.
 Trusting other people’s recommendation was even less reliable.